 If you’re saving aggressively, it’s important to keep your money in a secure place where it can earn a great interest rate.
 The higher the rate and annual percentage yield (APY), the more your money can grow.

 That’s where high-yield savings accounts come in.
 High-yield savings accounts can pay an interest rate and APY that’s well above the national average.
-For example, the typical savings account at a traditional bank pays 0.13%, as of August 2022.
-But you might find a high-yield account at an online bank that’s paying 2.00% or more instead.
+For example, the typical savings account at a traditional bank pays 0.46%, as of the summer of 2024.
+But you might find a high-yield account at an online bank that’s paying over 4.00% or more instead.

 When looking for a high-yield savings account, consider the APY you can earn.
 But also pay attention to things like fees, online and mobile banking access, and monthly withdrawal limits.
 These are important factors when sizing up the best option.